Air Force Enlisted Promotions Made Simple

 The Air Force has a special program where commanders can promote a limited number of outstanding Airman First Class (E-3) to Senior Airman (E-4) six months before they would otherwise be eligible.
 This program is known as the Senior Airman Below-the-Zone Promotion Program.

-Only 15 percent of eligible Airman First Class (E-3) can be promoted under this program.
 Primarily, commanders decide who will be promoted under the program by means of a promotion board.
 Large units (those with 7 or more eligible for promotion) can conduct the promotion boards "in-house" and select up to 15 percent for early promotion.
 Small units (6 or fewer eligible) are combined into one pool of eligible to form a central base board (CBB).

 Staff Sergeant (E-5) to Master Sergeant (E-7) Promotions